 - Emerald: cut in a square shape with step-like facets

 - Trilliant: triangular shape with facets

 Do men wear engagement rings too?

-A lot of the traditions associated with weddings and engagements stem from a time period that was particularly patriarchal, but in a society that is far more accepting not only of men being more feminine, but also of LGBTQIA+ marriage and equality, there’s no reason you can’t get your man a ring.
-Even if you’re in a heterosexual relationship, there’s no reason the woman can’t be the one to propose!
+Many of the traditions associated with weddings and engagements stem from a patriarchal period in history.
+But in a society that’s far more accepting of a range of masculinity and femininity, LGBTQIA+ marriage and general gender equality, get your man a ring if that’s your thing.

 Pro tip: If your guy works outside, opt for a ring made of titanium or tungsten.
-These metals are a lot more durable and will stand the test of time.
+These metals are more durable than gold to stand up to rough work and the test of time.